 Pittsburgh, PA - did we ever love Pittsburgh!
 The website Discover The Burgh is a great help in deciphering the neighborhoods and learning where to stay.
 Thanks Jeremy and Angie!

 Pittsburgh's walkable (hilly) downtown, situated at the confluence of three rivers, features an architectural hit list from graceful 1850s federal townhouses to 1880s fantastically-corniced early skyscrapers to sleek 1920s art deco to imaginative 1960s modern.
-(Also Philip Johnson’s PPG Place, which I would be remiss not to mention even though it’s not my favorite.
-More conversation about that here.)
+(OK, also Philip Johnson’s 1980s PPG Place, which I would be remiss not to mention even though it’s not my favorite.)
 Preservation Pittsburgh is a great resource, and their motto is perfect for this city: "Preserving a world made of steel, made of stone."